Self-Advocate Book Project

 This story is about the life of a child with Down Syndrome that wants to be your friend.
 Lynnie may look different than most children, but has many of the same likes and dislikes.
 Lynnie will help your child discover what it means to accept and embrace relationships with people who are different.

-To hear Melissa Silverman read Why Are You Looking at Me?: I Just Have Down Syndrome watch our video.
+To hear Melissa Silverman read Why Are You Looking at Me?: I Just Have Down Syndrome, by Lisa Tompkins, watch our video.